ucsb-ds/pl-dev-team/lab/jpa00.md

   <img width="343" alt="image" src="https://github.com/ucsb-cs156/s24/assets/1119017/8562f4e8-fbe0-4fa4-8fe4-016e9d548d75">

 * Test that you can submit on Gradescope.
 You may have to do the step where you authorize Gradescope to access the Github organization.
+[This may help](https://ucsb-cs156.github.io/topics/gradescope/gradescope_organization_access.html)

 # Common issues